 So I learned that putting meat into your tomato sauce gives it great flavor, but I typically don’t have a left-over grilled steak hanging around, (and perhaps you don’t either).

 That’s why I always put some hot Italian sausage into the tomato sauce and whip up a batch of meatballs, (which I apologize for not having the recipe up here yet).

-First, always use a smoked ham hock for flavor.
+First, always add a smoked ham hock for flavor.
 Second, simmer the sauce on low for at least four hours because the longer it cooks, the better it tastes.
-Now check out the recipe!
+Now check out my Homemade Italian Tomato Sauce Recipe!

 - 2 – Tbsp. olive oil